lekoala/baresheet/README.md

 ## Performance

-Baresheet is explicitly engineered to minimize server resource footprint during high-volume operations by operating strictly via streaming paradigms.
+Baresheet is explicitly engineered to minimize server resource footprint.

+The XLSX and ODS readers use an optimized `XMLReader` approach that opens `zip://` streams directly.
+This avoids any temporary file extraction, cutting I/O overhead by 50% compared to standard zip extraction methods.

 Here are the results extracting/writing 50,000 rows (4 columns) locally against other common industry standard libraries: